hivaidslab/RN-Categorization/README.md

 # RN-Categorization

-Categorizes HIV-1 sequencing reads (FASTA) by how many R-site(RBEIII) and N-site(NF-KB) motif occurrences they contain, and writes per-file counts of each category.
+Categorizes HIV-1 sequencing reads (FASTA) by how many R-site(RBEIII) and N-site(NF-κB) motif occurrences they contain, and writes per-file counts of each category.

 ## Background